-Further information regarding the obligations of employees in respect to drugs and alcohol may be found in our Consumption and Service of Alcohol Policy.
+Further information regarding the obligations of employees in respect to drugs and alcohol may be found in our Drug and Alcohol Policy.

 Code of Conduct: Courage

 "If anyone is caught in any transgression, you should restore them in a spirit of gentleness.
 Bear one another's burdens, and so fulfil the law of Christ."